vpdb/vpx-js/lib/emu/README.md

 - ShowTitle, Read/Write, Show title bar on VPinMAME output window (to move it around)

 ## Events

-### STATE
-Will skip implementation unless we need.

 May not be supported in all scripting environments!